-The desaturation detector is a comparator integrated into the output driver of each phase channel.
-It provides an additional means to protect against "short-to-ground" fault conditions.
-A short-to-ground is detected by an abnormally high-voltage drop in V{DS} of the high-side FET.
-Note that if the gate-source voltage of the high-side FET drops below saturation, the device goes into linear mode of conduction, which can cause a desaturation error.
+The Desaturation Detector is a comparator integrated into the output driver of each phase channel.
+It provides an additional means to protect against "Short-to-Ground" fault condition.
+A short to ground is detected by an abnormally high-voltage drop in VDS of the high-side FET.
+Note that if the gate-source voltage of the high-side FET drops below saturation, the device goes into linear mode of conduction which can also cause a desaturation error.

-Figure 14.
+Figure 15.
 Short to ground detection

 When switching from low-side to high-side, the high-side is commanded On after the end of the deadtime.
 The deadtime period starts when the low-side is commanded Off.
-If the voltage at Px_HS_S is less than 1.4 V below V{SUP} after the blanking time (t{BLANK}), a desaturation fault initiates.
-An additional 1.0 μ s digital filter is applied from the initiation of the desaturation fault before it is registered, and all phase drivers are turned Off (Px_HS_G clamped to Px_LS_S and Px_LS_G clamped to Px_LS_S).
+If the voltage at Px_BS_S is less than 1.4 V below V{SUP} after the blanking time (t{BLANK}) a desaturation fault is initiated.
+An additional 1.0 μ s digital filter is applied from the initiation of the desaturation fault before it is registered, and all phase drivers are turned Off (Px_BS_S clamped to Px_BS_S and Px_LS_S clamped to Px_LS_S).
 If the desaturation fault condition clears before the filter time expires, the fault is ignored and the filter timer resets.

 Valid faults are registered in the fault status register, which can be retrieved by way of the SPI.
 Additional SPI commands mask the INT flag and disable output stage shutdown, due to desaturation and phase errors.
-See the Logic commands and registers section for details on masking INT behavior and disabling the protective function.
+See Logic commands and registers section for details on masking INT behavior and disabling the protective function.

-Figure 15.
+Figure 16.
 Short to supply detection